 • Tell stories sequentially with detail and ease

-Characteristics of an expressive language disorder may include grammatical errors, poor sentence structure, word-finding difficulties, limited vocabulary, overuse of filler words like “uh,” “thing” or “stuff,” overuse of gesturing, and difficulty “coming to the point."
+Characteristics of an expressive language disorder include overuse of filler words like “uh,” “thing” or “stuff", overuse of gesturing, difficulty “coming to the point," poor sentence structure, word-finding difficulties, and limited vocabulary.

 Welcome